yggilabs/games/docs/_posts/2018-03-06-inspired-inspiration.md

 Anything can have facets, not just player characters.
 Non-player characters, groups of characters, even environments can all have facets if you want.

 Perhaps, you imagine elves in your setting are quick-tempered.
 Give elves the quick-tempered facet.
-Alternatively, ask a player who has created or otherwise thought about elves for their thoughts.
+Alternatively, ask a player who has created or otherwise thought about elves for their ideas.
 When you or a player create a new elf character give them the quick-tempered facet.
 Of course, not all elves are quick-tempered.
 If you want an elf that is level-headed, read the section Ignoring Facets.

 This principle applies to other things as well.
 For example, you might give facets to groups such as cities, factions, monastic orders, etc. When a character is created with a strong association to a group give that character the facets of that group.